flaschmurphy/misc/README.md

-# misc
+# Miscellaneous Tools, Scripts and Stuff

-Miscellaneous Scripts and Tools
+Placeholder for nothing in particular.